Wai-yee Li

 Zuo Tradition / Zuozhuan: Commentary on the Spring and Autumn Annals (annotated translation of Zuozhuan), co-authored with Stephen Durrant and David Schaberg.
 3 vols.
 Seattle: University of Washington Press, 2016 (Chinese Classics in Translation Series).
 (AAS Patrick D. Hanan Book Prize for Translation, 2018).

 Women and National Trauma in Late Imperial Chinese Literature.
 Cambridge, MA: Harvard University Asia Center, 2014.
-(AAS Joseph Levenson Prize, 2016)
+(AAS Joseph Levenson Prize [best book in the pre-1900 category], 2016) Revised edition and Chinese translation 《明清文學中的女子與國難》 by Wai-yee Li and Ted Ming-tak Hui, National Taiwan University Press, 2022.
+Revised edition in simplified characters, 2026 (Shanghai guji, forthcoming).

 The Columbia Anthology of Yuan Drama, co-edited with C.T.
 Hsia and George Kao.
 New York: Columbia University Press, 2014.

 The Readability of the Past in Early Chinese Historiography.
 Cambridge, MA: Harvard University Asia Center, 2007.
-(Chinese translation 2017)
+(Chinese translation by Ted Ming-tak Hui, 2017)

-Trauma and Transcendence in Early Qing Literature, co-edited with Wilt Idema and Ellen Widmer.
+Trauma and Transcendence in Early Qing Literature, Co-editor (with Wilt Idema and Ellen Widmer) and contributing author.
 Cambridge, MA: Harvard University Asia Center, 2006.

 Enchantment and Disenchantment: Love and Illusion in Chinese Literature.
-Princeton: Princeton University Press, 1993.
+Princeton: Princeton University Press, 1993 (supported by a publication grant from the CCK Foundation).

 Chapters in books: